IDoTheHax/IDoTheBot/README.md

 /moderate
 Handle moderation tasks effortlessly with commands to delete, mute, ban users, or edit messages.

+/kick
+Kick a user

+/ban
+Ban a user

+/mute
+Mute a user

+/delete
+Delete a message by its id

 /warn
 Warn users when they misbehave, they will be dmed and publicly shamed for their actions